 I still love being in nature, and I still love dancing.
-And I’m very happy to share these joys with my husband, two children, and our dog Indy in the beauty of the Berkshires of Massachusetts.
+And I’m very happy to share these joys with my husband and kids in the beauty of the Berkshires of Massachusetts.

 - BA: Biology, Bard College at Simon’s Rock, MA

 - LCMHC: Licensed Clinical Mental Health Counselor (VT)

 - Certified Advanced Practitioner, Sensorimotor Psychotherapy

 - NCC: National Certified Counselor